 - analyze the foundational principles of university teaching and adult learning, including active learning and learning-centered pedagogies and their impact on learners;

 - apply innovative practices to your teaching, including technologies that support learning within a university context;

 - develop a network of collaborators to support your reflective practice over time.

 What are the admission requirements for the certificate?

 - Currently teach students or facilitate staff development full or part-time at the University of Ottawa

 - Demonstrate interest in and motivation to do professional development

 - Able to commit a minimum of 4 hours per month to the certificate over a maximum period of 3 years.
-This represents a total of 45 hours of formal professional development activities and up to 90 hours of self-directed learning activities.
+This represents a minimum of 135 hours, which combines training activities and independent work time.

 What are the requirements for obtaining the certificate?